calebcross/calebcross.github.io/README.md

 ## Demo

-For a live demo of the base template, [click here](https://elastic-meninsky-aa7c74.netlify.app/).
+For a live demo of the base template, see the hosted demo on Netlify: [elastic-meninsky-aa7c74](https://elastic-meninsky-aa7c74.netlify.app/).

-For a live demo of a slightly customized version of the template (my own personal site), [click here](https://rfitz.io).
+For a live demo of a slightly customized version of the template (my own personal site), see: [rfitz.io](https://rfitz.io).

 ## Contents